"The Finish"

 IX.--To restore the gloss of polished wood which has sweated, prepare a mixture of 100 parts of linseed oil, 750 parts of ether, 1000 parts of rectified oil of turpentine, and 1000 parts of petroleum benzine, perfumed, if desired, with a strongly; odorous essential oil, and colored, if required, with cuicuma, orlean, or alkanna.
 The objects to be treated are rubbed thoroughly with this mixture, using a woolen rag.

-Editor's note: While it is clear that they made fine furniture with great finishes in centuries past, it is not so clear that they spoke the same language!
-In the future, we will attempt to provide a translation.
+it is not so clear that they spoke the same language!
+In the future, we